- What are the Park Scholarships?

 What other benefits do the Park Scholarships provide beyond covering college expenses?

 Scholars participate in enrichment activities including class trips and leadership development seminars.
-They explore their academic interests with faculty mentors and may apply for grants to fund research, creative, or service projects.
+They explore their academic interests with faculty mentors and may apply for grants to fund experiences such as study abroad, research projects, and service initiatives.
 Park Scholars receive priority registration for classes.
-International study opportunities are also available.
 For more information, visit The Park Experience.

 Does being a Park Scholar take a lot of time?